babarot/gomi/README.md

 - Behaves like `rm` command but not deletes actually (just moves to trash folder)
 - Easy to restore with nice UI, it's super intuitive!
 - Compatible with almost all flags of `rm` command
+- Easy to search with fuzzy words from the history of deleted files
 - Allows you to customize `gomi` behaviors/styles with YAML config file
   - specify what to show the list (regexp patterns, file globs, file size, ...)
   - specify whether colorizing the file contents or not